 - NEVER pass cyclists and immediately turn right.

-- Scan the road and sidewalks for bicyclists.
+- SCAN behind you.
+Scan the road and sidewalks for bicyclists.
 Always scan before opening a door, especially if you are parked parallel to the street.